Tasniim5/ro-cham-beau/README.md

     - [Gitpod](https://www.gitpod.io/) - Used for writing and collaborating on code for the project.
     - [Github Projects](https://github.com/users/Tasniim5/projects/2) - Used projects for our Kanban board to track project progress and monitor project tasks.
     - [Balsamiq](https://balsamiq.cloud/skblczi/projects) Used to create Wireframes.
+    - [Bootstrap](https://getbootstrap.com/) Used to create responsive and visually appealing website with pre-designed components for faster development.

 ## User Stories